Downfall (2004 film): Historical accuracy

 The basic premises of the film are true and largely accurate.
-While the majority of the characters in the film are based on actual people, the character Peter Kranz is not, though based on Alfred Czech, a 12-year-old who saved a dozen German soldiers from a Russian attack in his home village of Goldenau (now Złotniki, Poland).
+While the majority of the characters in the film are based on actual people, the character Peter Kranz is not, though based on Alfred Zech, a 12-year-old who saved a dozen German soldiers from a Russian attack in his home village of Goldenau (now Złotniki, Poland).
 Author Giles MacDonogh criticized the portrayals of SS officers Wilhelm Mohnke and Ernst-Günther Schenck as being sympathetic, noting that Mohnke was accused of murdering a group of British prisoners of war in the Wormhoudt massacre.
 (Note: Mohnke was rumoured, but never proven, to have ordered the execution near Dunkirk in 1940.
 He strongly denied the accusations against him, and told historian Thomas Fischer that he never issued any orders to take or execute English prisoners.)
 Hirschbiegel has said in interviews that these allegations, as well as allegations that Schenck had performed unethical medical experiments, were unproven.

 When Rochus Misch, Hitler's bodyguard, was asked about the film's historical accuracy in a 2005 interview, he stated that although it was factually accurate, the film was "Americanized", claiming that Hitler never screamed in the bunker and that the bunker was generally quiet, although Hitler's furious rant about Steiner's failure to attack was recorded by eyewitnesses.
-According to Misch, Magda Goebbels insisted that her children stay in the bunker and took the decision that they should be killed when she and her husband committed suicide, as opposed to the couple taking the decision together, as depicted in the film.
+According to Misch, Magda Goebbels insisted that her children stay in the bunker and made the decision that they should be killed when she and her husband committed suicide, as opposed to the couple making the decision together, as depicted in the film.
 Bunker nurse Erna Flegel commended the film, stating that although it got some minor details wrong, it was generally accurate.